xarkeys/100_days_of_code/README.md

 # 100 Days of Code
-This repository contain all coding projects from the Udemy 100 days of code (Python) course.
+This repository contains all coding projects from the Udemy 100 days of code (Python) course.